neocogent/sqlchain/README.md

 #### TODO

-- improve the included demo pages
+- improve the included demo pages (at minimum update jquery, old version is vulnerable)
 - fix up and do more testing on Electrum server
 - look further into pruning spent outputs (most of blob.dat) for a wallet api with even lower storage needs
 - add segwit specific API data